surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 Funnels helps to visualize a process that has stages and items flow sequentially from one stage to the next.
 Use a funnel when there is a sequential flow between stages, such as a sales process that starts with inquiry and ends with billing.

-**The following section describes the editing option for bubble chart in visualization;**
+**The following section describes the editing option for bubble chart in visualization :**

  **6.** Click on **Funnel** tab under **General** section  to compare the data in Funnel chart.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/caca3ad67049c43bc60a5fccae26182c81762732/images/funnel_chart.png)

-**Using AcuBi you can view the funnel charts in different formats using the below check boxes:**
+**Using AcuBi you can view the funnel charts in different formats using the below check boxes :**

  - **Sort** it enables the sorted order for funnel chart.